CarbonCollins/civocloud-nodejs/README.md

   console.error(err);
 });
 ```
-The optional 'to' and 'from' need to be supplied in RFC3339 time string format (e.g. '2017-05-21T13:46:40Z') or you can pass a Date object into the function like so:
+The optional `to` and `from` need to be supplied in RFC3339 time string format (e.g. '2017-05-21T13:46:40Z') or you can pass a Date object into the function like so:
 ```
 const dateNow = new Date();
 const dateTenDaysAgo = new Date(dateNow.getDate() - 10);